California's Great America: Mascots

 At the park's opening in 1976, the park featured appearances from Looney Tunes characters, including Bugs Bunny.
 After Marriott sold the Gurnee park to the Six Flags corporation, the rights to the Looney Tunes characters passed along to them, and the 1984 season was their final one.
 The park began using Hanna-Barbera properties in 1985, including The Smurfs, Scooby-Doo, and Yogi Bear.
-After the park was acquired by Cedar Fair, who held a license for Peanuts characters, the child-themed area was rethemed as Planet Snoopy.
+Following the acquisition of the KECO parks by Paramount Pictures, the Hanna-Barbera characters would remain under a licensing agreement with Turner.
+They would remain in the park until the end of the 2009 season.
+The park began using characters from Nickelodeon shows in 1995, following Paramount's acquisition by Viacom a year prior.
+Characters from shows such as SpongeBob SquarePants, Rugrats, The Wild Thornberrys, and Dora the Explorer were prominently featured in rides and shows around the park, as were other Nickelodeon characters.
+After the park was acquired by Cedar Fair (now Six Flags), who held a license for Peanuts characters, the children's area was rethemed as Planet Snoopy.

 Attractions by type

 Note: Number ratings assigned per California's Great America, while the colors are unique to Wikipedia.
 For more details, refer to the California's Great America Guest Assistance Guide.